Angold-4/OSDI/Chapter/Chapter1/8OStruc.md

 ##### By Jiawei Wang

-# 8. Oprating System Structure
+# 8. Operating System Structure

 **Now that we have seen what operating systems look like on the outside (i.e, the programmer’s interface), it is time to take a look inside.**<br>
 **In the Following sections, We will introduce Oprating System briefly in 5 point of views:**<br>